Photo Credit Maral Rabbit Photography

-Every husband has his own list.
-What matters most is not this particular list, but what most speaks honor and real respect to your particular husband. 🙂
+Every husband has his own internal list of things that feel respectful to him.
+What matters most is not this particular list, but what most speaks honor and real respect to your particular husband.

 - Be sure to have your time with God in His Word and in prayer daily.
+Seek Him first by a long shot.
 It is impossible to be a godly wife and to honor our husbands from the heart if we are spiritually starving.

 - Care about his feelings, words, and opinions the way you would like him to care about yours.

 - Treat him like a grown adult and a person of equal worth in the eyes of God.

 - Approach him with humility realizing that his perspective and wisdom have worth just like yours do.

 - If he has a higher drive sexually, seek to be joyfully available to him and to enjoy him whenever you can.
 If he has a lower drive sexually, seek to extend grace, patience, understanding, and selflessness to him rather than pressuring him or condemning him.

 - Don’t interrupt him whenever possible.

 - Treat him well especially in front of others.
 This includes on social media.
 Don’t fight, argue, insult him, or air grievances in public.

 - Bless him with that radiant smile of yours that lights up the room just because you love him when you see him after work (and lots of other times, too).